-- (a) A Ministry's Salaries and Wages budget estimate for the full financial year is the chief measure for monitoring and controlling the cost of labour or labour expenditure within Government. - (b) There is a need for flexibility and accountability to determine and source critical employees in accordance with a Ministry's approved programs, subject to maintaining the aggregate Salaries and Wages budget for the full year. - (c) There will be some flexibility to allow employee numbers to fluctuate to cope with New Scholars, Returning Scholars and needs of various programs, in the sure knowledge that this will be off-set with employee exits throughout the year. - (d) The Ministry of Finance will, with the endorsement of the Cabinet's Expenditure Review Committee, determine the appropriate percentage of Government's total annual estimates that will be allocated for expenditure for labour costs; - (e) The total allocation for labour costs by all Ministries in every financial year shall not exceed the percentage determined under sub-section (d); - (f) The total actual expenditure for labour costs by all Ministries in every financial year shall not exceed the percentage determined under sub-section (d); - (g) Each Ministry shall allocate a percentage of its allocated budget for labour expenditure, and such percentage shall be within the percentage determined under sub-section (d); - (h) Each Ministry shall allocate a percentage of its allocated budget for operational expenditure; - (i) A Ministry may utilise any savings it makes from its labour expenditure allocation for operational expenditure and vice versa; - (j) The number of, and expenditure for, public servants will be gradually downsized in future; and - (k) Employment contracts shall be used in the public service to employ specialist and professional employees, casual employees and daily paid labourers.
-This will be gradually adopted over the coming years as the public service transitions to more performance based systems.
+- (a) A Ministry's Salaries and Wages budget estimate for the full financial year is the chief measure for monitoring and controlling the cost of labour or labour expenditure within Government. - (b) There is a need for flexibility and accountability to determine and source critical employees in accordance with a Ministry's approved programs, subject to maintaining the aggregate Salaries and Wages budget for the full year. - (c) There will be some flexibility to allow employee numbers to fluctuate to cope with New Scholars, Returning Scholars and needs of various programs, in the sure knowledge that this will be off-set with employee exits throughout the year. - (d) The Ministry of Finance will, with the endorsement of the Cabinet, determine the appropriate percentage of Government's total annual estimates that will be allocated for expenditure for labour costs; - (e) The total allocation for labour costs by all Ministries in every financial year shall not exceed the percentage determined under sub-section (d); - (f) The total actual expenditure for labour costs by all Ministries in every financial year shall not exceed the percentage determined under sub-section (d); - (g) Each Ministry shall allocate a percentage of its allocated budget for labour expenditure, and such percentage shall be within the percentage determined under sub-section (d); - (h) Each Ministry shall allocate a percentage of its allocated budget for operational expenditure;